NucleoidAI/Nucleoid/arc/README.md

 There are 2 sections in our approach: analysis and visualization.
 In analysis phase, the AI system aims generalize patterns and identifies instances in order to use in actual test, and in visualization, the extracted abstraction is applied to given test input.

-> :zap: Instead of prompt engineering, all communications with LLMs are made thru `nuc` language
+> :zap: All communications with the LLM are made thru `nuc` language instead of prompt engineering

 ![ARC_Flow](https://github.com/user-attachments/assets/0b5132cb-8269-461d-b27b-2b84ec1dd640)